andiweli/stouyapi/HOWTO-SETUP.rst

     # chown pi:pi /srv
     # chmod 755 /srv

+Now first download the stouyapi code and files to your Raspberry Pi.
 Go to the new directory.
 We will store the OUYA data inside this folder::

     $ cd /srv